 Behaviour for Learning, including Anti-bullying Policy

 Our Current Behaviour for Learning policy can be found in the Downloads section, below.

 Montpelier Primary School has a full governing body and details of its membership can be found in the downloadable documents section below.

-As well as termly meetings of the full governing body, we have two committees, the Education Strategy Committee (click here for terms of reference) and the Strategic Development Committee.
-Their terms of reference can be found here.
-Montpelier Primary School also has a Safeguarding and Child Protection Committee which includes two governors and which reports to our Full Governing Body twice-yearly at a minimum.
+As well as termly meetings of the full governing body, we have two committees, the Education Strategy Committee (click here for terms of reference) and the Strategic Development Committee (click here for terms of reference).
+Montpelier Primary School also has a Safeguarding and Child Protection Committee which includes two governors and which reports to our Full Governing Body.
 Terms of reference for our Safeguarding Committee can be found here.